NYC Sex Discrimination Lawyers & Gender Discrimination Attorneys

-Proving Gender Discrimination – The Theories for Discrimination
+How Gender Discrimination Attorneys Prove Sex Discrimination – The Theories for Discrimination

 Are women in senior management and professional positions held to a different behavioral standard than men?

-Proving that an employer’s articulated criteria for advancement is inconsistently applied to men and women, and is therefore a pretext to discriminate on the basis of sex, still remains a daunting challenge for women in various corporate cultures.
+Proving that an employer’s articulated criteria for advancement is inconsistently applied to men and women and is therefore a pretext to discriminate based on sex, still remains a daunting challenge for women in various corporate cultures.
 These discriminatory phenomena, as with all forms of discrimination, require that plaintiffs prove their cases under one of the four general theories of discrimination:

 - Disparate treatment — for example, paying women less than men